 At the same time, when it comes to camera quality, sound quality, and that gorgeous glass back, the U Ultra will probably lead the pack.

-You can pre-order the Ultra now.
+You can buy the HTC U Ultra now.

 - Beautiful contoured glass design

 - U Ultra has a fun second screen

 - Voice unlocking on the U Ultra is unique